naiborhujosua/Machine-Learning-Specialization/README.md

 ### Course 3: Unsupervised Learning, Recommenders, Reinforcement Learning<Starting on July 20th>
 ---
-I will update the repository when i finish the course for course 3
+I will update the repository when i finish course 3

 ### Disclaimer